josenbach/ML_Diabetes/README.md

 - Training set at 70%, testing set at 30%

 **Explanation of model choice, including limitations and benefits**
-- Classification predictive modeling utilizing neural network and random forest models (supervised machine learning) for comparison
+- Classification model utilizing neural network and random forest models (supervised machine learning) for comparison
   - Neural Network Model: 3 hidden layers, activation function–relu (input), sigmoid (output)
     - Benefits: with a complex dataset with almost 50 feature variables, this model has a greater tolerance for messy data and detect complex, nonlinear relationships
     - Limitations: prone to overfitting and may not generalize well